 French Riders and the Yellow Jersey

 The French have never experienced a drought quite like this, from the earliest days where 8 of the first 10 editions were won by Frenchmen such as Maurice Garin and Lucien Petit-Breton, there has always been a generational talent that arrives and dominates for a period.
-After initial success there was a period including the First World War which saw only a single Frenchman win in 18 years, but the single win was placed in the middle and the Belgians were simply stronger.
+After initial success, there was a period including the First World War which saw only a single Frenchman win in 18 years, but the single win was placed in the middle and the Belgians were simply stronger.

 The Yellow Jersey Drought

-Unlike the Netherlands which hasn’t found a way to have a rider in the yellow jersey at all since 1989, France has managed to get quite a few riders in Yellow, even if only for a day or two at a time.
+Unlike the Netherlands, which hasn’t found a way to have a rider in the yellow jersey at all since 1989 [this changed in 2019!], France has managed to get quite a few riders in Yellow, even if only for a day or two at a time.
 Most of these riders are the breakaway specialists, shooting off for a chance of glory early on in the Tour.

 Where the issue arises is that since Fignon, they haven’t really even come close to winning Le Tour.
-Often finishing a distant second (or third) place on the podium but without ever really challenging for the win, effectively the best of the rest to a dominant winner.
+Often finishing a distant 2nd (or 3rd) place on the podium but without ever really challenging for the win.
+Effectively the best of the rest to a dominant winner.
 A number of riders have been presented as the next great hope, which has never really materialised.
-Richard Virenque was the most successful with two podium finishes and winning a large number of King of the Mountain titles.
-Sporadic podiums have been claimed by in-form riders at the time but these have flattered to deceive.
-Thibaut Pinot in particular has blown hot and cold, with a top 10 in 2012, followed by a well documented fear of descending, a podium in 2014 and then a 16th and a non-finish in the two years since.
+Riders like Pierre Rolland, Christophe Le Mevel, Thibaut Pinot and Romain Bardet.

 France compared to other countries

-French riders have spent 74 days in yellow, with 0 overall wins, 1 green jersey and 14 KoM jerseys
+French riders have spent 74 days in yellow, with 0 overall wins, 1 green jersey and 15 KoM jerseys

-British riders have spent 69 days in yellow, with 4 overall wins, 1 green jersey and 1 KoM jersey
+British riders have spent 93 days in yellow, with 4 overall wins, 1 green jersey and 1 KoM jersey

-Spanish riders have spent 107 days in yellow, with 10 overall wins, 1 green jersey and 2 KoM jerseys
+Spanish riders have spent 114 days in yellow, with 10 overall wins, 1 green jersey and 2 KoM jerseys